nlivaic/AddressBook/README.md

 Shared kernel is a place where some basic functionalities are.
 In this case I kept things simple due to time constraints, so this is where basic definitions of Entity and Value classes are found.

 Web project houses the API, Dto, input validation and sanitizer logic.
+This project is also where the front end is happening: React and Redux were my choice.
+No styling at this point yet.

-Tests cover only the domain logic.
+Unit tests cover only the domain logic.

-As far as security goes, nothing is implemented at this point due to time constraints.
-Identity authentication, authorization and appropriate headers for CSP, Xfo, CSRF and HSTS could be added rather quickly.

 ## Deployment details: